 Peter repeatedly reminds his people to remember.
 His readers need to remind themselves of something important.
 “Call this to your mind,” “Put your mind full of the Old and New Testaments.”
 Our thoughts tend to wander.
 Our imagination tends to fall into the territory of sinful temptation; therefore, we need to focus our minds on the Word of God.

 of the words

 If we memorize Scripture, God will be our divine Ally.
-One of the most effective means of growth in my life is the memory of Scripture.
+One of the most effective means of spiritual growth in my life is the memory of Scripture.
 I memorize Scripture that deals with my temptations and failures.
-It is not enough to memorize a verse, but we must understand the principle behind the verse.
+It is not enough to remember a verse, but we must understand the principle behind the verse.
 When temptation comes, take that principle and apply it to your situation.
 The right verse will come upon the television of your soul at the right time.

 If we attempt to bear testimony to Jesus Christ, a verse will come to mind that is right for the situation.
 Stock the shelves of your mind with the Word.
 The Holy Spirit will enable you to do it.
 Do not fear that you cannot do it.
 Take God’s Word seriously.
 He will bless you for it.